serant/MSEBot/Readme.txt

 git checkout **type branch name**

 after you have checked out a branch, whenever you push your changes it will go onto that branch

+Sequence of Events
+robot should stop on yellow line move forward using ultrasonic sensor (4cm away) raise arm to flag light height open claw move side to side to find light read light sensor if light sensor less than 110 extend arm fully clamp claw retract arm
+Continue on line